 To turn Battery Saver on manually, choose Battery, then Battery Saver from Android Settings.
 Tap the toggle switch next to Use Battery Saver to enable the mode, or choose Set a schedule—this will let you specify what power level will trigger Battery Saver, from 10 to 75 percent.
 You can also get Android to automatically enable its low power mode if it thinks your phone won’t make it to the next charge, based on previous usage habits.
 Just tap Extreme Battery Saver on the same screen and then When to use.
 You can opt to disable it completely, have it always on, or have your device ask you every time.
 For fast access, you can find an on-off toggle switch in Quick Settings (swipe down from the top of the screen with two fingers).
 If it’s not there, tap the edit button (it looks like a pen) and manually add it to the Quick Settings menu.

 With Battery Saver on, dark mode turns on and the battery icon in the status bar gets a red outline.
 Swipe down from the top of the screen to see how much time Android estimates the battery will last for; if you go back to the Battery screen in Settings, you can see this estimate and turn on a percentage reading for the battery in the status bar.

 Android being Android, you’ll see different battery-saving options on different phones, though they all work in a similar way.
-On Samsung phones, for example, tap Device Care, Battery, and then Power mode to choose how aggressively the phone manages the battery.
+On Samsung phones, for example, tap Battery and device care, Battery, and then Power saving mode to choose how aggressively the phone manages the battery.
 As you switch between modes, you’ll be able to configure some of the settings used, such as display brightness.

 Correction April 30, 2021: The story previously reported that it was possible to change the auto-lock time while in Low Power Mode for iOS.
 That is not possible.